hartwigmedical/scripts/peach/README.md

 For an example of a valid panel JSON (with fake data), see [example](https://github.com/hartwigmedical/scripts/blob/master/peach/src/test_resources/test_panel.json).
 All fields in the example JSON are required.
 Additional fields are ignored.
-Relevant differences between the v37 and v38 reference sequences for a gene can be included as an entry in the "variants" field of that gene where the "referenceAlleleV37" and "referenceAlleleV38" fields are different.
-The set of rs id's with such entries should be equal to the set of rs id's with entries in the "refSeqDifferenceAnnotations" field of that gene.
+Relevant differences between the v37 and v38 reference sequences for a gene should be included as an entry in the "variants" field of that gene where the "referenceAlleleV37" and "referenceAlleleV38" fields are different.
+The set of rs id's with such entries has to be equal to the set of rs id's with entries in the "refSeqDifferenceAnnotations" field of that gene.
+This ensures that the variant annotation for variants at these locations can be translated to v38 properly

 PEACH does not (properly) support panel JSON files that contain (partially) overlapping genes.
 Variants in a panel JSON file are not allowed to (partially) overlap.

+TODO: describe meaning of fields?

 ### Transcript TSV
 TODO: write or provide link